 It has long been my dream to make a proper video recording of this suite.
 My idea is to have a decorated set similar to the scene in the film where Dracula and Mina are dancing amongst many candles.
-I would like to wear a victorian dress, and have the piece filmed from various angles with dramatic lighting.
+I would like to wear a replica of her red victorian dress, and have the piece filmed from various angles with dramatic lighting.
 I have set up an online fundraiser.
 If you are able to help, please go here.
 (You can also find the sheet music on that page.
 Lots of people have asked for that!)

 In the meantime, I have made some home video recordings of my transcription.
 It's far from ideal, but it's better than nothing.
 A couple of bonus videos...
-The first video was made several years before the others and has over 6500 views!
+The first video was made several years before the others and has over 14,000 views!
 Next a video where I explain the transcription process and talk about my vision for a professional music video.
-Then you get to the actual music videos.
-To view them all on YouTube with more information and in a larger size, go here.
+Then you get to the actual music videos; one has over 24,000 views!
+That boggles my mind to have so many people enjoying my work.
+To view them all on YouTube with more information and in a larger size, click the video titles.

 I love playing Satie most of all classical composers.
 It's so much fun!
-A few years back, I recorded some Satie pieces and, in an attempt to share his humor, I added subtitles with the running commentary he wrote on the score (Satie intended it to be for the pianist's amusement only, an inside joke).
+One of my long-term goals is to record my favorite pieces for friends and family.
+I'm getting recording equipment and that's why I bought a new (used) piano!
+Anyway, a good while back I recorded some Satie pieces and, in an attempt to share his humor, I added subtitles with the running commentary he wrote on the score (Satie intended it to be for the pianist's amusement only, an inside joke).
 Here are a few of those pieces.
-To view them all on YouTube with more information and in a larger size, double-click the video titles.

 When I was in a burlesque group I performed a routine singing Madonna's "Hanky Panky".